Combine mobility with barcode and RFID data capture.

 - Improving labor efficiency by speeding cycle-count activity

-PanatrackerRT is ideal for item tracking requirements and can be customized to meet specific business processes and integration requirements.
+PanatrackerRT is ideal for item tracking requirements and will be customized to meet specific business processes and integration requirements.
 It is a cost-effective option for testing the feasibility of RFID data capture and item level tracking within various environments.
-Contact Panatrack to discuss our pilot program or your specific project requirements.
+Contact Panatrack to discuss our program and your specific project requirements.

 The term RFID (Radio-Frequency Identification) describes the use of radio frequency signals to provide automatic identification of items.
 RFID is similar to bar code technology with additional benefits such as: